coder/coder/docs/quickstart/azure.md

 To get started using the Azure template, install the Azure CLI by following the instructions [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).
 Run `az login` and follow the instructions to configure the Azure command line.

-For this example, Coder was run as a system level service, which creates the system user `coder` for handling processes.
+Coder is running as a system service, which creates the system user `coder` for handling processes.
 The Coder user will require access to the Azure credentials to initialize the template.

 Run the following commands to copy the Azure credentials and give the `coder` user access to them: